oddstream/gosol/README.md

 * For Forty Thieves-style games, the *other* priority is to minimize the number of cards in the waste pile.
 * For puzzle-type games (like Baker's Dozen, Freecell, Penguin, Simple Simon), take your time and think ahead.
 * For games with reshuffles (like Cruel and Perseverance) you need to anticipate the effects of the reshuffle.
+* Focus on sorting the cards in the tableaux, rather than moving cards to the foundations.
+Only move cards to the foundations when you *have* to.
 * Use undo and bookmark.
 Undo isn't cheating; it's improvising, adapting and overcoming.

 ## Where are the preferences, statistics and saved games stored?